dgaydukov/cert-ocpjp11/files/ocpjp11.md

       try{
           throw new IOException("ex");
       } catch (IOException|RuntimeException ex){
-          ex = new FileNotFoundException(); // won't compile cause ex of type IOException|RuntimeException and they don't have any commong child
+          ex = new FileNotFoundException(); // won't compile cause ex of type IOException|RuntimeException and they don't have any common child
       }
   }
 }